thedigitalgarage/cochera/README.md

 ## Before You Begin
 Before you begin we recommend you read about the basic building blocks that assemble a MEAN.JS application:
 * Mean.JS - Go through [Mean.JS Official Website](http://meanjs.org/) and proceed to their [Documentation](http://meanjs.org/docs.html), which should help you understand Mean.js better.
-* Chargeebee - Go through [Chargebee Official Website](https://www.chargebee.com/) and proceed to [DEVELOPER CENTER](https://www.chargebee.com/developers/), which should help you understand about Chargeebee and APIs.
+* Chargeebee - Go through [Chargebee Official Website](https://www.chargebee.com/) and proceed to [Developer Center](https://www.chargebee.com/developers/), which should help you understand about Chargeebee and APIs.
 * Sharp Vision Template - [wrapbootstrap.com](https://wrapbootstrap.com/theme/sharp-vision-angularjs-business-theme-WB0T6N6X9).
 * Angle Template - [wrapbootstrap.com](https://wrapbootstrap.com/theme/angle-bootstrap-admin-template-WB04HF123).